ST10375898/movies/README.md

 2. Open Visual Studio Code
 3. Click on clone Git Repository
 4. Once the project is successfully installed open the command terminal
+5. Run this command to install the project (npm install)
-5. Run this command to run the project (npm run dev)
+6. Run this command to run the project (npm run dev)
-6. This will launch the application on a local server
+7. This will launch the application on a local server

 ## How the web application works 🧰
 * Once you launch the application you will see the home screen with two sections which are: